Kent Dog Training Services

 • Crate training basics

-• Early "Leave it" skills for safety and impulse control
+• Early leave it skills for safety and impulse control

-• Answers to all your new-puppy questions along the way
+• Answers to common new-puppy questions